sevilgurkan/dev-tools/packages/commitlint-config/docs/TEST-CASES.md

 ## subject-full-stop

+No period at the end of subject line.

 | Severity | When  | Value |
 | :------- | :---- | :---- |
 | Error    | never | .     |